Chinese report says diseases may come from the new coronavirus paNOW | Prince Albert, Saskatchewan - Mash Viral

 No serious cases were found that are related to those in Wuhan, said Sophia Chan, Hong Kong’s health chief.

-None of the Hong Kong patients had visited the seafood market in Wuhan, where some Chinese patients had businesses on the mainland.
+None of the Hong Kong patients had visited the seafood market in Wuhan, where some Chinese patients worked on the mainland.
 The food market in South China Seafood City will be suspended and investigated, said the Wuhan Health Commission.

 A Chinese woman working for a South Korean company was diagnosed with pneumonia on Tuesday, the Korea Centers of Disease Control and Prevention said.
 Meanwhile, the Taiwan authorities said on Wednesday that they were quarantining a patient who became ill with flu symptoms on January 6, more than two weeks after the person returned from a trip to Wuhan.